llilie/TextileDrawingMachine/OverviewBuildDTI.md

-We replicated the Textile Drawing Machine for use at the **Design Thinking Initiative, Smith College**.
+We replicated the Textile Drawing Machine for use at the Design Thinking Initiative, Smith College.
 Major changes included:
 - Our machine has a width of 1000mm f
 - We 3D printed the z-axis